 For this part you do not need shared memory, as the pipe itself conducts the data.
-The producer should use write() to feed blocks into the pipe, and the consumer should use read() to read blocks from the pipe.
+The producer should use write() to feed moves into the pipe, and the consumer should use read() to read moves from the pipe.
 Enclose all code specific to Part C within "#ifdef PIPE" blocks.
+You will need a bidirectional pipe.